arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

   float temperature;

-  Variables which are marked as READ/WRITE in the Cloud Thing will also have functions which are called when their values are changed from the Dashboard.
+  Variables which are marked as READ or WRITE in the Cloud Thing will also have functions which are called when their values are changed from the Dashboard.
   These functions are generated with the Thing and added at the end of this sketch.
 */